 “Any moment, someone’s going to find out I’m a total fraud.”
 (Emma Watson)

 2.The high achievers who are successful but feel that they are not perfect or good enough to do or be who they are :

-« My friend is an incredibly successful therapist but she struggles with her personal relationships.
+« My friend is an incredibly successful therapist, but she struggles with her personal relationships.
 She feels like an impostor.
-I kinda feel this way too because I’m into healing others through fitness and spirituality but I also need soo much healing lol!
-Like does it ever stop?
+I feel this way, too, because I’m into healing others through fitness and spirituality, but I also need so much healing, lol!
+Like, does it ever stop?
 (I know it doesn’t) lol!!!
-Just want to know your thoughts!
+I want to know your thoughts!
 Thank you in advance!”